The Board is responsible for the management and strategic development of Chisholm Institute with a number of objectives:

 Stephen Varty MAICD (Chief Executive Officer and Director)

-Stephen was appointed to the position of Director and Chief Executive Officer from the 18 November 2019 having held the position of interim Chief Executive Officer April.
+Stephen was appointed Director and Chief Executive Officer in November 2019, having previously acted as interim Chief Executive Officer.

 Previous to this, he held the position of Chief of Education, having joined Chisholm in 2015 from Victoria University where he was the Director of Innovation and Engagement.
 Stephen has held a number of senior managerial leadership positions across the VET and HE sectors both in the UK and Australia.